greymatter-io/castleblock/castleblock-service/README.md

 To load a configuration run `npm run dev -- --config <path-to-config>`.
 You can run castleblock with no configuration file and it will just use the default values.

+## TLS

+See the tls section in the [configuration](./configuration.md).
+Generate self-signed certs by running `npm run genSelfSignedCerts`.

 ## Authentication

 Castleblock uses oauth providers for authentication.
 See the [@hapi/bell providers](https://hapi.dev/module/bell/providers) for details on how to configure the `auth` section of the [castleblock.json](./configuration.md) file.